A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 \subsection{Stage 1: Identifying and estimating in each cluster}

 In Stage 1, we consider each cluster in turn.
 Within each cluster, the cluster-level covariates and intervention are constant.
 Therefore, the observed data for cluster $j$ simplify to $O_{ij}=(W_{ij}, \Delta_{ij}, Y1_{ij}, Y2_{ij})$ for $i=1,\ldots,N_j$.
-Equally importantly, our Stage 1 causal estimand simplifies to the counterfactual probability of the outcome for persons in the target population: $Y^{c*}$= $\mathbb{P}(Y2=1\mid Y1^*=1)$.
+Equally importantly, our Stage 1 causal estimand simplifies to the counterfactual probability of the outcome for persons in the focus population: $Y^{c*}$= $\mathbb{P}(Y2=1\mid Y1^*=1)$.
 In OPAL, this is the probability of initiating PrEP among persons with HIV risk.
-Crucially, stratifying on cluster allows the missingness mechanism to vary by cluster, while capturing the impacts of the cluster-level variables, including the intervention $A^c$.
+Crucially, stratifying on cluster allows the missingness mechanism to vary by cluster, while capturing the impact of the cluster-level variables, including the intervention $A^c$.

-Following \cite{balzer_evaluation_2017,balzer_far_2020, balzer_two-stage_2023, nugent_blurring_2023}, we re-express this causal estimand as the joint probability of being in the target population and having the outcome, divided by the probability of being in the target population:
+Following \cite{balzer_evaluation_2017,balzer_far_2020, balzer_two-stage_2023, nugent_blurring_2023}, we re-express this causal estimand as the joint probability of being in the focus population and having the outcome, divided by the probability of being in the focus population:

 In OPAL, $Y^{c*}$ is now written as the joint probability of initiating PrEP and being at risk of HIV acquisition, divided by the prevalence of HIV risk.

 The numerator and denominator can then be identified and estimated, separately.
 We first focus on the numerator.
-Throughout, having the outcome is contingent on being in the target population (e.g., starting PrEP is contingent upon on testing HIV-negative and reporting risk).
+Throughout, having the outcome is contingent on being in the focus population.
+In OPAL, starting PrEP is contingent upon on testing HIV-negative and reporting risk.
 Therefore, the numerator simplifies to the observed proportion with the outcome: $\mathbb{P}(Y2=1)$.

 This framework naturally extends to more complex settings where the outcome is also subject to missingness \cite{balzer_far_2020, balzer_two-stage_2023, nugent_blurring_2023}.